psychemedia/storytelling-notes/eurydice-news-reports.md

 Friday 29 March 1878
 p6

-POETRY - THE LAST OF 111 E EURYDICE.
+POETRY - THE LAST OF THE EURYDICE.

-Sunday, Maras 24, 1878.
-The training-ship Eurydice— As brave a craft, I were, As ever b,we brave men who loved Their Country and their Queen — Built wh.•n a ship, sir, a ship, And not a steam•oachias.
-A year more she had been out About the Indian seen ; And now, with all her bent Before a homeward teethe, Up Channel in her pride she came, The saucy Eurydice.
-"Only an hour from Spithead, lads: Only an hour from home!"
-So sung the ...wain's cheery voice As she clove the sunlit foam ; And each young sea-dog's bear' sang beak.
-"Only se hour from home !"
-We saw the hills 1.1 Devoe ries Fair in the Sabbath We marked cach hamlet gleaming white— The church mares one by one.
-We thought we heard the church bulls ring To bail our voyage dune'.
-No warning $ node crisped the ware To tell itioger nigh.
-Nor looming rack, nor driving scu d ; cot a smiling sky.
-With sound of the trump of doom, The squall broke suddenly.
-A giant wm!l wind and mom otf the Devon shore — It caught us in blinding whirl One no more For ere we dreamt tremble near All earthly Lope was o'er.
-No time to shorten evil—so time To change the camel's ; The Lied caught her crowded musts WWI swift, raistlem force.
-Only one shrill. despairing cry Item der the turmoil hoarse, And beosdaide the great ship went down Amid the swirling foam ; Anal with her four hundred men Went down. in sight Louie (Fletcher awl I &lone were saved)— Ouly an hour from home !
+Sunday, March 24, 1878.

+The training-ship Eurydice—
+As brave a craft, I ween,
+As ever bore brave men who loved
+Their Country and their Queen —
+Built when a ship, sir, was a ship,
+And not a steam-machine.

+A year or more she had been out
+About the Indian seas ;
+And now, with all her canvas bent
+Before a homeward breese,
+Up Channel in her pride she came,
+The saucy Eurydice.

+"Only an hour from Spithead, lads:
+Only an hour from home!"
+So sung the captain's cheery voice
+As she clove the sunlit foam ;
+And each young sea-dog's heart sang back,
+"Only an hour from home !"

+We saw the hills of Devon rise
+Fair in the Sabbath sun
+We marked each hamlet gleaming white—
+The church spires one by one.
+We thought we heard the church bells ring
+To hail our voyage done!

+No warning ripple crisped the wave
+To tell of danger nigh.
+Nor looming rock, nor driving scud ;
+From out a smiling sky.
+With sound as of the trump of doom,
+The squall broke suddenly.

+A giant squall of wind and snow
+From off the Devon shore —
+It caught us in its blinding whirl
+One instant and no more
+For ere we dreamt of trouble near
+All earthly hope was o'er.

+No time to shorten sail— no time
+To change the vessel's course ;
+The squall had caught her crowded masts
+With swift, resistless force.
+Only one shrill despairing cry
+Rose o'er the turmoil hoarse,

+And broadside the great ship went down
+Amid the swirling foam ;
+And with her four hundred men
+Went down, in sight of home
+(Fletcher and I alone were saved)—
+Only an hour from home !

 March 25.
-N O EL P&101/.
+Noel Paton.

 ---